Deathnetworks/Trinity/README.md

 * Whimsyshire Pinata's are now used if within Container Open range (make sure to increase this if you're in Whimsywhire!)

+* Trinity has a hunger for chickens once again!

-* Infernal Keys are now forced combat looting regardless of Demonbuddy setting
+* Infernal Keys are now always combat looted regardless of Combat Looting setting

 * Trinity will now repair all inventory instead of just equipped items.
-Shout if you want this as an option in GUI.
+Tell me if you want this as an option in GUI.

-* Avoid AOE checkbox works again
+* Avoidance checkbox works again

 * Script rule selection screen now includes a link to the forum thread for people who don't understand what it's for or what it does.